Skip to main content

 • initialImage: String? - Base64-encoded reference image

-• prompt: String - Text description of desired style
+• prompt: String - Style description

 realtime.setImage(imageBase64, prompt, enhance, timeout)

-Send a reference image.
-Suspend function.
+Suspend.
+Send (or clear, with null) a reference image.
 Parameters:

 • imageBase64: String? - Base64-encoded image, or null to clear